 – Linen retains its natural oils which preserve the fibre’s flexibility and keeps the canvas from becoming brittle.

 – Linen has a more “natural” weaved finish than cotton and is available in a variety of textures, weights and smooth or rough finish.

 – Because of its strength linen holds up to a heavy painting hand and does not become slack as easily as cotton canvas.

 The choice of which surface to use is ultimately down to the individual artist, their budget, the ‘quality’ of the products they wish to be associated with and the sale price they seek to achieve.

 However it is a reality that works on linen out sell those on cotton in major galleries across the world several fold and experienced art buyers will typically choose works on linen over and above those on cotton.
 Of course a buyer may fall in love with a particular work and the painting surface may be seen as irrelevant but if they are seeking for example an Australian Landscape to add to their collection and there are two piece on their shortlist, research by the major auction houses show that the piece on linen will have the advantage.

-We also supply Cotton, Polycotton, and Linen by the metre both primed and un-primed
+We also supply primed Cotton, Polycotton, and Linen by the metre

 We freight nationwide and our stretched canvases are of a quality accepted by all major galleries across Australia and Worldwide.